top of page

 19. 12.
 2021

-The workshop talk is dedicated to the wonderful quilts of Rosie Lee Tompkins, her role in art from our point of view, quilt-making and how half square triangles are made.
+The workshop talk was dedicated to the wonderful quilts of Rosie Lee Tompkins, her role in art from our point of view, quilt-making and how half square triangles are made.

 There are fascinating combinations of ways to make a quilt, and there is an inherent connection of quilts to people, ways of making, time, and stories.
 My investigation into material-based ways of creating colorful surfaces by sewing and cutting textiles came across the work of Rosie Lee Tompkins.